 Studies have shown that the rate of food allergic reactions is greater than 15% per year per child.
 One study even showed that there is a 1 in 2 or 50% chance that your child will have an accidental ingestion leading to a food allergic reaction per year.

 This happens because it not always easy to know if a packaged food or restaurant meal contains a food allergen.
 As a result, it is very important to know how to treat an unexpected allergic reaction.

-What should I do in case my child has an allergic reaction?
+What Should I do in Case my Child has an Allergic Reaction to Food?

 The general recommendation for food allergic reactions is to give injectable epinephrine and call 911 unless your child is only having mild itchiness or hives.
 Epinephrine is the only life-saving medication in a food allergic reaction.
 When in doubt, give epinephrine.
 The benefits of giving it to prevent life-threatening complications in nearly all circumstances outweigh the risks of side effects (including fast heart rate, dizziness, shakiness, and/or nausea).
 Moreover, these side effects go away as epinephrine is a hormone naturally produced and broken down by the body.

-Should I carry one or two dose of Epinephrine with me?
+Should I Carry One or Two Doses of Epinephrine with Me?